 Sultanamet District is a popular tourist neighborhood, housing the Blue Mosque, Topkapi Palace, Hagia Sophia and the Grand Bazaar.
 It’s got a plethora of restaurants, travel agencies, sweet shops and cafes.

-The Blue Mosque is one of Istanbul’s prominent landmarks.
+Headlining the top things to do in Istanbul is taking a visit to the Blue Mosque.
+The Blue Mosque is one of Istanbul’s most prominent landmarks.
 Built by 15 year old Sultan Ahmet, it was meant to be an Islamic place of worship grander than the Hagia Sofia.
 The architecture is not only exquisite, but easily my favorite landmark.
 Unlike most mosques, this not only has two or four, but six miniarets!
 It was given its name due to the 20,000 blue tiles which line the ceiling.
 On summer evenings at 9pm, there is a historical narrative and a light show at the Blue Mosque.

 It is open daily and prayer calls are held every 5 hours for 30 minutes.
 Dress code: Women are required to wear a headdress upon entering.
 Shoes must be removed.

 Admission : Free; Daily Hours: 9am-6pm except during prayer times (about 30 min. five times a day) and midday on Fridays.

 Another top Istanbul attraction is the Hagia Sophia (pronounced Aya Sofia).
 She was the architectural highlight of the Byzantine era, when the arts and architecture flourished.
 It was built by the Emperor Justinian in the 6th century.
 It was first a cathedral, then a mosque and now, a museum for tourists to visit.
 Admission: 30 TL or for discounted savings you can buy a Museum Pass or book your skip the line tickets in advance.